Medications for COPD

 Short-acting bronchodilators are also referred to as fast-acting or rescue medications.

-These type of bronchodilators work fast, usually within about 20 minutes to reduce symptoms of COPD, such as shortness of breath, chest tightness, and wheezing.
-While fast-acting bronchodilators work quickly, but they do not stay in your system as long as long-acting medications.
+These type of bronchodilators work fast, usually within about 20 minutes to reduce symptoms of COPD, such as shortness of breath, chest tightness and wheezing.
+While fast-acting bronchodilators work quickly, they do not stay in your system as long as long-acting medications.

 Similar to long-acting bronchodilators, short-acting bronchodilators are also classified as either anticholinergics or beta-2 agonists.
-Fast-acting bronchodilators can be taken via a nebulizer, metered dose inhaler, and Respimat.
+Fast-acting bronchodilators can be taken via a nebulizer, metered dose inhaler or Respimat.

 Common short-acting bronchodilators include: